Request parameters.

 Reduce the quantity of an existing open order.

-This adds 0 orders to the EXCHANGE_MAX_ORDERS
+This adds 0 orders to the EXCHANGE_MAX_ORDERS filter and the MAX_NUM_ORDERS filter.

 Read Order Amend Keep Priority FAQ to learn more.
 Weight: 4